top of page

 Silhouette reflected in water with ripples and earth beneath the surface — symbolising emotions as reflections, not fixed identity.

-But emotions are data - not your identity.
+But emotions aren’t identity.

 🗒️ What Emotions Might Be Pointing To